.

 The Importance of LIS System Flexibility and Customized Reporting

-The importance of using lab data continues to grow, and Summit Pathology deserves credit for being an early adopter and realizing the direct correlation between data analytics and enhanced decision-making, operational efficiency, and quality control.
+The importance of utilizing LIS lab data continues to grow, and Summit Pathology deserves credit for being an early adopter, realizing the direct correlation between data analytics and enhanced decision-making, operational efficiency, and quality control.

 “We're a data-heavy lab and rely on metrics for decision-making that help us determine how we manage compliance reporting, lab revenue cycle management, and grow the business,” said Handlesman.

-The Summit IT department regularly utilizes metrics and data from LigoLab’s LIS system database, which allows it to pull quick reports on test results, stats, and other key information.
-For some cases when the data needs to be broken down further, Handlesman said the department creates customizable dynamic reports featuring calculated fields that generate specific insights, such as efficiency metrics or quality control reports.
+The Summit IT department regularly utilizes metrics and data from LigoLab’s LIS system database, which enables it to pull quick reports on test results, stats, and other key information.
+In cases when the data needs to be broken down further, Handlesman said the department creates customizable dynamic reports featuring calculated fields that generate specific insights, such as efficiency metrics or quality control reports.

-He also mentioned Summit Pathology's utilization of data analytics to generate adenoma detection rate reports for GI clients as a standout lab data use case.
+He also mentioned Summit Pathology's utilization of data analytics to generate adenoma detection rate reports for GI clients as a standout use case for lab data.

 “By combining data from the LigoLab platform with additional data provided by our clients, we can accurately calculate and report these rates, aiding clients in their CMS reporting and reimbursements,” he said.